robertlarkins/software-cheatsheets/VisualStudioShortcuts.md

 # Visual Studio Shortcuts

-Short cuts with an unhighlighted comma indicates a two part shortcut.
-Perform the first part, called a chord, then do the second part.
+Short cuts with an unhighlighted comma indicates a two part shortcut (or chord).
+Perform the first part, then the second part.

 ## General